– Catalans are ready to vote on 9 November

 By refusing to agree to a Catalan referendum, Spain is galvanizing the independence cause.
 A poll released at the end of October by the Catalan government’s Centre for Opinion Studies indicated that pro-independence sentiment remains strong in Catalonia.
 It showed that 49.4% of Catalans would vote “yes” to both questions on the proposed November 9 independence ballot.
 The two questions are: “Do you want Catalonia to become a State?” and “In case of an affirmative response, do you want this State to be independent?”
 The poll found that 19.7% would vote “no” to both questions, and 12.6% “yes” to the first question and “no” to the second.
 Even the choices in the ballot box appear confusing when contrasted to the simple Yes/ No of ‘Should Scotland be an independent country?’.

 When I ask Catalan friends to try to explain to me what this all means, they smile, open their hands and concede that nothing is clear and Catalans themselves are frustrated by the slow pace of participatory democracy.
-My friend Mariona joked “now that Spain refuses us a referendum and the Catalan leaders won’t commit to anything more than a participation process, we might as well decide this by a WhatsApp vote” (referring to the popular smartphone texting app).
+My friend Mariona joked “now that Spain refuses us a referendum and the Catalan leaders won’t commit to anything more than a participation process, we might as well decide this by a WhatsApp vote”.
 With the lack of an official electorate census or the formality of a sanctioned vote, turnout for 9 November is predicted to be much lower than originally hoped for.

 Each day introduces another step in the dance.
 Although the exercise will have no legal weight, Catalan leader Artus Mas and his supporters say it will send a powerful signal to Spain and the rest of the world that Catalans are ready to go it alone: “We will have polling stations open, there will be ballots and ballot boxes, and everyone over the age of 16 will be allowed to vote….
 This will not be the final consultation.
 It will be the one before last.”